sonnym/elmenv/README.md

 ### Choosing the Elm Version

-When you execute a shim, elmenv determines which Ruby version to use by reading it from the following sources, in this order:
+When you execute a shim, elmenv determines which Elm version to use by reading it from the following sources, in this order:

 1. The `ELMENV_VERSION` environment variable, if specified.
 You can use